shearwavesplitter/AlpEventDownloader/README.md

 # Important:

-## A bug causes back azimuths and incidence angles to be off by several degrees.
+## A bug caused back azimuths and incidence angles to be off by several degrees.
 For previously downloaded events these should be corrected before rotating

 ## About